Integrating Nursing Concepts 6 (Capstone 3) (10208.1)

 Students are strongly encouraged to self-audit their clinical hours regularly and compare these to the hours recorded on their InPlace profile to ensure accuracy.

 Students who demonstrate unsatisfactory progress towards the expected standard of practice for their enrolled Integrating Nursing Concepts unit at any point throughout their PEP will be commenced on an Individual Support Plan (ISP) with specific learning strategies and goals.
-If the strategies and goals are not met, students will receive an unsatisfactory Clinical Assessment, which will result in removal from PEP and a fail grade (NC) for the unit.
-If the students conduct or practice constitutes a significant risk to public safety, as assessed by the clinical site, CLN, or CF a student's PEP may be suspended or terminated immediately without an ISP in place.
-The student will meet with the unit convenor and discuss their progress in the unit, and alternate arrangements may be made depending on the outcome of the meeting and any investigations or inquiries.
+If the strategies and goals are not met, students will receive an unsatisfactory Clinical Assessment, which will result in removal from Clinical Placement (PEP) and a fail grade (NC) for the unit.
+If the students conduct or practice constitutes a significant risk to public safety, as assessed by the clinical site, CLN, or CF a student's placement may be suspended or terminated immediately without an ISP in place.
+The student will meet with the Nursing Professional Practice Convenor and Discipline Lead (Nursing) and discuss their progress in the unit, and alternate arrangements may be made depending on the outcome of the meeting and any investigations or inquiries.

 - Nursing 3, 2022, On-Campus, UC - Canberra, Bruce (209747)

 - Nursing 2, 2022, On-Campus, UC - Canberra, Bruce (209746)

 - Nursing 3, 2021, On-Campus, UC - Canberra, Bruce (204453)

 - Nursing 2, 2021, On-Campus, UC - Canberra, Bruce (203200)